 - support with managing your workload and deadlines

 - help with your own health and wellbeing

 There’s a variety of help available for students with care responsibilities, so it’s a good idea to do your research before you apply.
-We recommend that you contact your university as early as possible to discuss your circumstances and any support needs you may have, however small or major they may seem.
-This will help you to make a smooth transition to university and succeed in your ongoing studies.
+We recommend you contact your university as early as possible to discuss your circumstances and any support needs you may have, however small or major they may seem.
+This will help you make a smooth transition to university and succeed in your ongoing studies.

 A carer is anyone who has a commitment to providing unpaid care to a family member or friend who could not cope without their support.
 This may be due to illness, disability, a mental health issue, or substance misuse.